pushlabsco/video-background-pro-docs/finding-your-container.md

 * By the id attribute
 * By the class attribute

-**In HTML, id attributes have to be unique, however, classes can be used multiple times throughout the web page.**
+**In HTML, id attributes have to be unique while classes can be used multiple times throughout the web page.**

 Because of this, it is best to reference the ID over the class, as it has less of a chance of conflicting with other elements.